GVR Report cover U.S. Veterinary Services Market Size, Share & Trends Report

 Animal Insights

-The companion animals segment is anticipated to grow at the fastest CAGR over the forecast period, fueled by rising pet ownership, increasing humanization of pets, and higher spending on advanced care.
+The companion animals segment is expected to grow at the fastest CAGR over the forecast period, fueled by rising pet ownership, increasing humanization of pets, and higher spending on advanced care.
 Pet owners increasingly seek preventive healthcare, wellness programs, diagnostics, and specialized treatments for dogs and cats.
 Growth is further supported by innovations such as telehealth platforms, wearable health monitors, and minimally invasive surgical techniques.
 Expanding insurance coverage for pets is also making high-quality veterinary care more accessible.
-In May 2024, BARK Air, founded by dog toy company BARK with a jet charter partner, launched as the world’s first airline for dogs, offering luxury, comfort, and VIP treatment for pets and owners.
+In May 2024, BARK Air, founded by dog toy company BARK in partnership with a jet charter provider, launched as the world’s first airline for dogs, offering luxury, comfort, and VIP treatment for pets and owners.

 Service Insights